bhishanpdl/bp/README.md

 # Motivation
 This repository exists for two reasons.

-1. To make a library to use daily used scripts and to respect the principle of Don't Repeat Yourself (DRY) in the world of data science and software engineering.
+1. Build a code base for personal use so that I don't have to write the same code snippet twice.
-2. To help me learn best practices in software industry.
+2. Learn the best practices in software industry.

 # Examples